melo-r/courses/README.md

 # courses
 <html>
-  I'm updating this area here you can access all the courses I've taken
+  I'm updating this area below you can access all the courses I've taken
   <br>
   <a target="_blank" href="https://www.linkedin.com/in/melo-r/details/certifications">my courses and certifications</a>
   <br><br>